January 16th, 2021 by Jane Turner

 The language is excellent – evocative of the era, descriptive and lovely.
 Immediately brings you to 19th Century Edinburgh, and even includes smatterings of local slang.
 Perfect!

-The tale is told through 3 points of view – Will, Sarah and the elusive killer – which works very well indeed.
+The Art of Dying is told through 3 points of view – Will, Sarah and the elusive killer – which works very well indeed.

 The ‘classed’ society of the time is very well represented, as is the distain the upper classes held for the lower.